Jane Wurwand: Dermalogica

 On the heels of IDI, Wurwand founded Dermalogica in 1986.
 The company was acquired by Unilever in 2015 As of 2013, Dermalogica has trained more than 100,000 skin therapists around the globe.
 With a global distribution to over 100 countries and 35 concept spaces, Dermalogica can be found in locations that span North America, Europe, Asia, Australia, Africa, and the Middle East; the concept spaces and/or hybrid learning centers worldwide are dedicated to bringing consumer and professional education, professional treatments and retail sales together under one roof.

 Dermalogica Foundation and FITE

 In 2011, Wurwand launched Financial Independence Through Entrepreneurship (FITE), which works with Kiva to provide small loans to women entrepreneurs in more than 68 countries.
 Through its global FITE initiative, Dermalogica has created vocational training programs and more than 75,000 loans for women to start or grow a business.
 FITE also sponsors the UN Foundation’s work on innovation and entrepreneurship.

 Skin In The Game

 In 2021, Jane published her first book, Skin in the Game, with Harper Collins.
-In the book, Wurwand shows you how to turn your unique traits and experiences – especially the ones you think are your biggest setbacks – into the tools you need to make your dreams a reality.
-It’s not a memoir.
-It’s the journey of how Jane, and how you can find yourself and your purpose by harnessing the resilience and creativity within you to drive your own success.